-These gorgeous virgin spiced pomegranate sparklers are healthy, festive and a great alcohol alternative!
-A must-have for the holiday season!
+These gorgeous virgin spiced pomegranate sparklers are healthy, festive and a great non-alcoholic option!
+A must-try for the holiday season!

 Christmas is officially in full swing for me!